 Please apply online at https://hr.uconn.edu/jobs/, Staff Positions, Search #494340 to upload a resume, cover letter, and contact information for three (3) professional references.

 Nominations and inquiries should be sent in confidence to firstname.lastname@example.org.
 To ensure full consideration, inquiries and applications should be submitted by April 12, 2020.

 Employment of the successful candidate is contingent upon the successful completion of a pre-employment criminal background check.

 This job posting is scheduled to be removed at 11:55 p.m.
 Eastern time on April 12, 2020.

 All employees are subject to adherence to the State Code of Ethics which may be found at http://www.ct.gov/ethics/site/default.asp.

 Temporary Employment Opportunities

-Please see UConn Jobs for a listing of employment opportunities at the University of Connecticut.
+Please see UConn Jobs for a listing of all temporary employment opportunities at the University of Connecticut.